I'm sharing my honest review of Elite Blog Academy, a course by Ruth Soukup that teaches bloggers how to turn their blog into a successful business.

 I also really appreciated that Ruth's course took the time to talk about business structure, both with setting up a team hierarchy (even if you are currently the only person on the team!) to organize how jobs should be distributed and organizing your "digital world" by creating systems for task and content management.

 Both of these are weaknesses of my current business, and I love that I now have some clear guidance for how to get organized and put a better structure into place.

 For all of the opportunities that exist with Facebook these days, between running ads, building a "list" with Messenger, and taking advantage of groups, I felt like EBA was pretty silent on this topic.
 Ruth does recommend running Facebook ads for specific purposes, but I couldn't find anymore information on the issue within EBA other than that I am supposed to be running FB ads in some capacity.

-I almost widened the net on this part of the review to include all of social media because in the course itself, there wasn’t a ton of hard and fast info on social.
-But then I took a look at the bonuses, and Pinterest, Instagram, and Twitter are all addressed in more depth in that section, so don’t skip the bonuses if you are looking for more information about social media!
+I almost widened the net on this part of the review to include all of social media because in the course itself, there wasn't a ton of hard and fast info on social.
+But then I took a look at the partner bonuses, and Pinterest and Instagram are both addressed in more depth in that section, so don't skip the bonuses if you are looking for more information about social media!